Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Precepted by Dr. Robert Steed

-Cinema Club: Shakespeare's "Macbeth"
+Cinema Club: Shakespeare's Macbeth

 Meeting Mondays & Fridays at 6:00 PM Eastern for seven 70 minute sessions on June 3, 7, 10, 14, 17, (skip 21 for MythMoot), 24, 28.
 The Zoom registration can only be set for 15-minute increments, so it will show 75 minute sessions.
 They are really 70 minutes.

-In this course, we’ll watch and discuss three different cinematic adaptations of Shakespeare’s "Macbeth": Roman Polanski’s classic take on this tragedy (1971); Akira Kurosawa’s acclaimed Japanese adaptation, Kumonosu-jō (English title: Throne of Blood , 1957); and the recent innovated interpretation by Joel Cohen (2021), starring Denzel Washington and Frances McDormand.
+In this course, we’ll watch and discuss three different cinematic adaptations of Shakespeare’s Macbeth: Roman Polanski’s classic take on this tragedy (1971); Akira Kurosawa’s acclaimed Japanese adaptation, Kumonosu-jō (English title: Throne of Blood, 1957); and the recent innovative interpretation by Joel Coen (2021), starring Denzel Washington and Frances McDormand.
 We will also consult reviews and scholarly articles on Shakespeare cinema generally and these films in particular.

 Precepted by Dr. Liam Daley